-The Council helps to shape emerging and support existing initiatives at the state and regional levels that promote the deployment of clean energy technologies.
-In this effort, the Council hosts educational outreach events as well as in-person meetings with state energy officials, utility commissioners, constituent BCSE members and others.
+The Council helps to shape emerging, and support existing, policies at the state and regional levels that promote the deployment of clean energy technologies.
+In this effort, the Council hosts educational outreach events, as well as in-person meetings with state energy officials, utility commissioners, BCSE members and others.
 The Council’s education before the states is focused on market and policy impacts to drive policy action, energy planning, and best practices.

 General Policy Positions